 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, KFC's parent company, Yum!
-Brands, reported total greenhouse gas emissions of approximately 31,571,628,000 kg CO2e globally.
-This includes emissions from all three scopes: Scope 1 emissions were about 38,922,000 kg CO2e, Scope 2 emissions totalled approximately 95,241,000 kg CO2e, and Scope 3 emissions reached around 31,437,465,000 kg CO2e.
-Yum!
-Brands has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46% by 2030, using 2019 as the baseline year.
-This target is consistent across both scopes.
-Additionally, the company plans to reduce Scope 3 emissions from franchises by 46% per restaurant and from purchased goods and services by 46% per metric ton of beef, poultry, dairy, and packaging, also by 2030.
-These commitments align with industry standards for climate action, reflecting a proactive approach to mitigating climate change impacts.
-KFC's initiatives demonstrate a commitment to sustainability and responsible environmental stewardship within the fast-food sector.
+In 2023, KFC reported total greenhouse gas emissions of approximately 31,571,628,000 kg CO2e.
+This includes Scope 1 emissions of about 38,922,000 kg CO2e, Scope 2 emissions of approximately 95,241,000 kg CO2e (market-based), and a significant 31,437,465,000 kg CO2e in Scope 3 emissions.
+The latter category encompasses emissions from business travel, purchased goods and services, waste generated in operations, and transportation.
+KFC has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 46% by 2030, using 2019 as the baseline year.
+This target aligns with the Science Based Targets initiative (SBTi) and reflects a commitment to sustainable practices.
+Additionally, KFC plans to reduce Scope 3 emissions from franchises by 46% per restaurant and from purchased goods and services by the same percentage per metric ton of beef, poultry, dairy, and packaging by 2030.
+These initiatives demonstrate KFC's dedication to addressing climate change and reducing its carbon footprint, contributing to broader industry efforts towards sustainability.

 Access structured emissions data, company-specific emission factors, and source documents